ar4/deepwave/README.md

 [The documentation](https://ausargeo.com/deepwave) contains examples and instructions on how to install and use Deepwave.
 You might also like to watch [a video summary of Deepwave](https://www.youtube.com/watch?v=rTVEV-EHl98).

 ## Features
-- Supports the 2D constant density acoustic / scalar wave equation (regular and Born modelling) and 2D elastic wave equation (P-SV)
+- Supports the 1D, 2D, and 3D constant density acoustic / scalar wave equation (regular and Born modelling) and elastic wave equation
 - Runs on CPUs and appropriate GPUs
 - The gradient of all outputs (final wavefields and receiver data) can be calculated with respect to the model parameters (wavespeed, scattering potential, etc.), initial wavefields, and source amplitudes
 - Uses the [Pasalic and McGarry](https://doi.org/10.1190/1.3513453) PML for accurate absorbing boundaries in the scalar wave propagator